Las Vegas Bus Accident Lawyer

 - Keep records of medical bills.
 Write down exactly what injuries you incurred, what the pain of these injuries were (for pain and suffering damages), and keep receipts of all associated costs.
 Take pictures and videos when available.

-- Contact a Las Vegas accident attorney for legal advice.
+- Contact a Las Vegas accident lawyer for legal advice.

 Big bus companies work very hard to minimize the possibility of being held responsible for an accident.
 There is a lot of red tape and bureaucracy involved in a bus accident.
 The law process can be very lengthy and expensive, requiring an intimate knowledge of the law on a local, state, and federal level.
 Having a law group who understands these complex laws and can stand up to corporations is very helpful for getting you the compensation you deserve.

-At the Las Vegas law office of Harris & Harris Lawyers, we have the experience and compassion to accurately assess the value of your personal injury case.
+At the Las Vegas law office of Harris & Harris Lawyers, we have the experience and compassion to accurately assess the value of your motor vehicle accident injury case.
 We have helped thousands of people injured in Nevada vehicle accidents and are ready to serve you.
-Give us a call at (702) 384-1414 to speak to a Las Vegas accident attorney today.
+Give us a call at (702) 384-1414 to speak to a Las Vegas bus accident attorney today.